jianghao-liu/jianghao-liu.github.io/_pages/about.md

 **Welcome!
 Let me guide you through my research journey.**

-I am a cognitive neuroscientist investigating **visual mental imagery** and **aphantasia**, employing advanced neuroimaging techniques such as ultra-high-field 7T fMRI, white matter tractography, and cognitive tasks.
+I am a cognitive neuroscientist investigating **visual mental imagery** and **aphantasia**, employing advanced neuroimaging techniques such as ultra-high-field 7T fMRI, tractography, and cognitive tasks.

-In late 2023, I obtained my Ph.D in Cognitive Neuroscience from Sorbonne University after 4 years at **Paris Brain Institute**, under the supervision of [Pr.
-Paolo Bartolomeo](https://parisbraininstitute.org/collaborators/bartolomeo-paolo).
+In late 2023, I obtained my Ph.D in Cognitive Neuroscience from Sorbonne University after 4 years at **Paris Brain Institute**.
 My doctoral work mainly focused on 7T fMRI studies of visual mental imagery and also included spatiotemporal dynamics of the interaction between attention and consciousness.

 My academic path began with a background in mechanical engineering for many years, which later led me to transition into bioengineering, driven by a fascination for the brain's inner workings.

 Below, you’ll find my latest updates, [publications](/publications/), ongoing projects, some [Research blogs](/blog/), social media links (some pages are still under construction).

+I enjoy discussing with participants of my experiments, artists, philosophers.
+In 2023, we have held a workshop on [**Synesthesia and imagination**](/_posts/2023-05-24-synesthesiaworkshop.md) in Paris with 25 researchers from various fields including philosophers, musiciens, scientific researchers.

+Since 2024, with Christian Sholtz, we co-founded [**IRCA**](/_pages/irca.md) which is an Interdisciplinary Reading Club of Aphantasia.
+We are looking for potential future speakers and welcome all researchers who may be interested.

-**Feel free to reach out**—I’d love to connect!
+**Feel free to reach out** for any ideas or suggestions—I’d love to connect!